olijaun/idontbyte/_posts/2020-03-22-eventsourcing-implementation-approaches.md

 comments: true
 ---

 This is the third part in a series about Event Sourcing.
 In the past year I was involved in the development of a Java application using Event Sourcing.
 Actually we did it twice using different approaches.
-In this post I'd like to share some thoughts about the design of these approaches.
+In this post I'd like to share some thoughts on different implementation approaches.
+See also my other post on Event Sourcing:

+{% include_relative event_sourcing_series.md %}

 This post assumes that you know what Event Sourcing is.
 If not then I recommend that you read [this Document from Greg Young](https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf).

 # Introduction